Ketch Secor: Causes and activism

-Secor and his wife founded the Episcopal School of Nashville in 2016, where he served as Board Chair, Emeritus.
+Secor and his then-wife Lydia Peelle founded the Episcopal School of Nashville in 2016, where he served as Board Chair, Emeritus.
 He said of the origins of the school:

 15 years ago, I began to envision a beautiful little school, filled with kids from all the diverse backgrounds.
 It would be a community school with a focus on service learning and bring families together from across Nashville to share in building a place for kids unlike any other in our city.
 It was a vibrant dream, and I couldn’t shake it.
 I decided that the dream was such a plausible one that maybe, just maybe, it could even come true.

 Secor appeared as one of four special performances from the Nashville PBS studios, with Kathy Mattea, Sierra Hull, and Molly Tuttle, on a PBS SoCal three-hour telethon on Saturday, November 8, 2025, It was designed to help to fill the funding gap "created by the loss of our federal funding", said PBS SoCal’s Executive Producer for the Telethon, Maura Daly Phinney.
 The We ❤ Public Television aired nationwide on Thanksgiving night with a celebrity line-up that included: Josh Groban, Jamie Lee Curtis, Ken Burns, Ziggy Marley, Lily Tomlin, Henry Louis Gates, Jr., Marlee Matlin, Sarah Silverman, and others.
 The telethon is available on the free PBS App from November 27-December 24, 2025.

+Gun violence

+In the aftermath of the March 27, 2023 mass shooting at The Covenant School, a Presbyterian elementary school in the Green Hills neighborhood of Nashville, which left three children and three adults dead, Secor became what Rolling Stone magazine described as "a staunch advocate for gun reform."
+As a gun owner, prominent in the field of country music, this surprised even him.
+Secor explained: “I didn’t think that’d be a cause for me… But when the shooting happens in your town, it’s different.”
+He began "lobbying for gun reform, including red flag laws and a ban on assault weapons".
+His related op-ed "Country Music Can Lead America Out of Its Obsession With Guns" ran in The New York Times on April 5, 2023.

+Secor and Old Crow Medicine Show recorded a music video called Louder Than Guns, which was released one month after the shooting.
+He then co-produced a "music film" documentary about gun violence, also titled Louder Than Guns, which had its world premiere at the 33rd annual Hot Springs Documentary Film Festival in Hot Springs, Arkansas on October 22, 2024.
+Abramorama acquired North American theatrical rights to Louder Than Guns, co-produced by NPR Morning Edition host David Greene and directed by Doug Pray.
+Opening May 8, 2026 at DCTV Firehouse Cinema in New York City, a rollout to additional North American cities follows.
+On May 18, 2026 a 60-minute version of the documentary airs over PBS Nashville and affiliate stations.